GoogleCloudPlatform/rabbitmq-docker/README.md

 This image contains an installation of RabbitMQ 3.x.

-For more information, see the [Official Image marketplace Page](https://console.cloud.google.com/marketplace/details/google/rabbitmq3).
+For more information, see the [Official Image Marketplace Page](https://console.cloud.google.com/marketplace/details/google/rabbitmq3).

 Pull command: